Blog : country house

 Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country VillaPod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa

-House framing for the most part consists of wood, while framed glass wall systems stand tall from the threshold to the tie beam supporting the roof.
-The secret to a neat and tidy house plan lies in the side posts of every doorway and glass wall frame aligning with gable-end studs both when the door is open and shut.
+The building’s structural framing for the most part consists of wood, while framed glass wall systems stand tall from the threshold to the tie beam supporting the roof truss.
+For a neat appearance, the side posts of every doorway and glass wall frame perfectly align with gable-end studs.
+The result is a beautiful country villa with clean design in the midst of scenic surroundings.

 Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country VillaPod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa